EDCD/EDMarketConnector/PLUGINS.md

 A special "StartUp" entry is sent if EDMarketConnector is started while the game is already running.
-In this case you won't receive initial events such as "LoadGame", "Rank", "Location", etc. However the `state` dictionary will reflect the cumulative effect of these missed events.
+In this case you won't receive initial events such as "LoadGame", "Rank", "Location", etc. However, the `state` dictionary will reflect the cumulative effect of these missed events.

 **NB: Any of the values in this might be `None` if the Cmdr has loaded into